+If you've ever been inside a server room of a major corporation, a large business, or a university, you know that it can be an intimidating place.
 The server room is almost always extremely warm, and filled from wall to wall with expensive and space-consuming server racks.

+Add to that the fact that these rooms are usually secured like bank vaults, and you have the makings of a truly interesting experience.
 With virtualization software, a single physical server can run several virtual machines simultaneously.
 Each of these machines believes it is running on its own dedicated hardware, as if it were separate from all the other machines.

-Well for starters, ESX Server is, as mentioned above, an enterprise level virtualization tool.
+VMWare’s ESX Server (now the ESXi server) is an enterprise level virtualization tool.
 It utilizes services that manage numerous virtual machines with greater reliability and efficiency than VMware's more basic Server product.
 The reason for this is because ESX Server runs on "bare-metal."

-This essentially means that you install the ESX Server software directly into the computer, without an operating system for it to run on top of.
+“Bare metal” means that you install the ESX Server software directly into the computer, without an operating system for it to run on top of.
 This is illustrated in the diagram below:

 The product then divides up the resources from the physical hardware and simulates multiple copies of virtual hardware for the virtual machines to use.